-1) Dine Out - Appeal to mom’s desire for a night off from cooking by partnering with a restaurant for a fundraising dinner.
-By teaming up with a family-friendly, local joint on a “slow night” all parties win.
-The restaurant fills empty tables, your organization gets a portion of the evenings proceeds and mom doesn’t have to cook!
+- Dine Out - Appeal to parents’ desire for a night off from cooking by partnering with a restaurant for a fundraising dinner.
+Everyone wins by teaming up with a family-friendly, local joint on a “slow night.”
+The restaurant fills empty tables, your organization gets a portion of the evening proceeds and parents don’t have to cook.
+Everybody wins!

-5) All The World’s A Stage - The sweetest sound to a parent is their little one’s totally off-key performance.
-Fundraise for arts programs by performing sweet songs or displaying colorful masterpieces in a student showcase.
+- All the World’s a Stage - The sweetest sound to a parent is their little one’s heartfelt performance.
+Fundraise for art programs by hosting a kids’ talent show or displaying colorful masterpieces in a student showcase.
 Invited guests will delight in their kiddo’s talent and painlessly part with an admission fee to be used to encourage their budding artist’s talent.

-6) Parent’s Night Out - Want a fundraiser to really appeal to parents?
-Give ‘em what they want -- a little time.
-If you have the resources (i.e. willing teachers), organize a Parent’s Night Out.
-For a fee parents can drop off their students during an after-school hours evening of fun.
-Make it a fun night with a pizza party, perhaps a few games and lots of laughter.
-The key is to make it appeal to kids and parents so that everyone wants to come back for more.
+- Parent’s Night Out - Want a fundraiser to appeal to parents?
+Give them some time off.
+If you have a group of responsible high school students willing to help out with supervision, organize a Parent’s Night Out or a Date Night.
+For a small fee parents can drop off their children for a few hours.
+Make it a fun night for the kids with a pizza party, a few games and lots of laughter.

-7) Family Bonding – Encourage family ties with a special event designed for a little one-on-one time with a daddy/daughter or mommy/son dance.
-(The mere mention of such an event reminded you of one you attended as a child, didn’t it?)
-It’s so old school that it is new again.
-Pull out all of the stops offering a concession stand, photo booth and memento also available… for a small fee.
+- Dance the Night Away - Encourage family time with a special event designed for students and a parent or special friend (grandparent, aunt/uncle etc.).
+Pull out all of the stops and offer a concession stand, photo booth and memento for a small fee.
 Coordinate volunteers and organize your event online so everyone can be involved in some way.
 See how.

-8) Opt Out - Even the best fundraiser will meet some opposition.
-Don’t fight unwilling parental participants; offer an option everyone can live with.
-Allow those who wish to opt out of fundraising campaigns, to contribute to the cause in lieu of fundraising.
-You can use SignUpGenius Payments to create a Capital Campaign Sign Up.
-You will save time, energy and a lot of frustration by offering parents an option.
-Bonus: without the overhead cost you may even find those contributions are more than your sales.
+- Opt-Out - Give time-strapped parents the option to skip the campaign and make a financial contribution to the cause in lieu of fundraising.
+You will save time, energy and a lot of frustration by offering parents an option to pay directly on a sign up.
+Bonus: without the overhead cost, you may even find those contributions are more than your sales.